 1. What is your job like?

-2. How did you get into your position?
+3. How did you get into your current position?

 Your path won’t look exactly like theirs if you decide to shoot for the same career, but you definitely want to know how they got there.
 Did they network their way in?
 Did they write a really fancy exam, or did they learn the ins and outs of accounting?

-Everybody gets into a job somehow, and seeing someone’s route will help you to plot your own.
+Everybody gets into a job somehow, and seeing someone’s route will help you plot your own.

 4. What are the most encouraging parts of your work?
 What do you love?

 If you’re going to ask informational interview questions about negatives, do ask about positives too!
 I loved this part of the conversation because it’s a great chance to see if the job’s a fit for you.